apache/systemds/dev/docs/builtins-reference.md

 Z = outlierByIQR(X=Y,k=1.5,repairMethod=0,max_iterations=3,verbose=1)
 print("\n"+toString(Z))
 `
-###outlierBySd - function
+##outlierBySd - function

-Builtin function for detecting and repairing outliers using standard deviation
+Builtin function for detecting and repairing outliers using standard deviation.
+Acording to three sigma rule if a value falls outside of three times the standard deviations then it is an outlier value.
+In this function outlierBySd a matrix of trained data sets is provided from which it computes the upper-bound and lower-bound of data and any value that is more then upper-bound or lower then lower-bound is treated as an outlier and then gets filtered from the data set.

 ###usage
 outlierBySd(X,k,repairMethod,max_iterations,verbose)